dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 I had high expectations from `coproc` and `time` but it turned out to be a dead-end.

-We can’t run these commands but, specifically for `quarantine` and `quarantine_protocol`, I wonder what would happen if the system couldn’t find them...
+We can't run these commands but, specifically for `quarantine` and `quarantine_protocol`, I wonder what would happen if the system couldn't find them...

 From my Systems interviews, I remembered the priority of shell commands:

-> Aliases > Shell reserved words > Functions > Built-in commands > “File system” commands
+> Aliases > Shell reserved words > Functions > Built-in commands > "File system" commands

 So, what if we defined a function named `quarantine` or `quarantine_protocol`?
 The `function` keyword is not restricted, fortunately!